RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 3. Save this in your folder created in step 1.

-- [ ] Welche EBC eigenen Libraries sollen eingebunden werden, Vorschl�ge bitte hinzuf�gen
+- [ ] Welche EBC eigenen Libraries sollen eingebunden werden, Vorschläge bitte hinzufügen
 - EBC Python Library
 - AixPy
 - [ ] Methodik, wie diese (sich in Entwicklung befindlichen) Pakete installieren lassen
-- [ ] Link zu einer Erkl�rung, was die unterschiedlichen Pip Installationsvarianten tun (-e, wheel...)
+- [ ] Link zu einer Erklärung, was die unterschiedlichen Pip Installationsvarianten tun (-e, wheel...)
 - [ ] Hier muss dann auch noch der Hinweis hin, dass sie immer ihre Kommandozeile verwenden sollen.
+- [ ] Das Cycler Paket muss installiert werden (benötigt fürs plotten, sonst folgend ständig deprecated Warnungen)

 # Time to say goodbye
 This is the part, where we would like to wish you good bye for some time.
 Go away and learn Python (but ignore any tutorials how to install python.
 We got you covered above).
 If you aren't an experienced programmer, learning python will take some time.
 But doing it not correctly will save you a lot of time later on.
 And based on experience: Most students have enough time at the start of their thesis, at the end it is sometimes a bit more exhausting... .